The first WhatSugar–approved sweetener is HERE!

 Misleading Label or Practical Solution?

-NOTE: It’s worth noting that while the bulk sweetener in the blend may cause digestive discomfort for some individuals, pure monk fruit extract does not.
+If you're worried about stomach issues, it’s worth noting that while the bulk sweetener in blends cause digestive discomfort for some individuals, pure monk fruit extract does not.
+One exception is THIS bulk sweetener.

 2:1 versus 1:1 Sugar Replacement

 When swapping sugar for monk fruit, the most common questions are: How do I substitute monk fruit for sugar?
 How much monk fruit equals one teaspoon (cup or tablespoon) of sugar?
-The answer depends on the product you are using.
+The answer depends on the product you're using.

 Some monk fruit blends are 1:1 sugar replacements, i.e., spoon for spoon, they are as sweet as table sugar.
-Others are 2:1 (2 teaspoons of sugar is as sweet as 1 teaspoon of monk fruit) up to 12:1.
+Others are 2:1 (2 teaspoons of sugar is as sweet as 1 teaspoon of monk fruit).
 To find out how sweet a product is, you need to pay attention not only to the brand but also the type of product.

 MONK FRUIT BLEND